-In March 2017, the Inter-American Development Bank (IDB) and the Jamaica National (JN) Group signed two Cooperative Agreements, which provide the JN Bank and the JN Foundation with funding to execute a four-year project entitled “Financing Water Adaption in Jamaica’s Housing Sector”, also referred to as The Water Project Jamaica.
+In March 2017, the Inter-American Development Bank (IDB) and the Jamaica National (JN) Group signed two Cooperative Agreements, which provide the JN Bank and the JN Foundation with funding to execute a four-year project entitled “Financing Water Adaptation in Jamaica’s New Urban Housing Sector”, also referred to as The Water Project Jamaica.

 The project was designed to address water management issues related to climate change, which is the most serious threat to sustainable development facing Small Island Developing States (SIDS).
 In the case of Jamaica, drought and shifting patterns of rainfall will exacerbate serious challenges already impacting the country’s water supply and distribution system such as capital and operational budgetary constraints, aging assets, population growth, urbanization and environmental degradation.

 There is also the problem of inconsistent water supply negatively impacting local communities as well as the business models of housing developers and construction companies.In addition, limited financing and an uncertain business case for water adaptation are barriers to the uptake of water efficient measures by the housing development sector.
 To tackle these issues, the JN Group and the IDB have embarked on a partnership to improve the water use efficiency by Jamaican households and to increase climate resilient housing on the island.

 The project seeks to enhance Jamaica’s climate resilience through the use of water adaptation technology in the country’s housing sector.
 The specific objectives are to :

 (i) Facilitate the uptake of water adaptation measures in the housing sector across Jamaica, including the use of rain water harvesting systems, water efficient taps and showers, low-flush toilets, efficient irrigation systems, grey water recycling facilities, among other appropriate efficiency measures;